Developer Guide

 Implementation

-3. At the beginning, the user can start the process by typing start into the terminal.
+- At the beginning, the user can start the process by typing

-2. After that, the user’ll go to the stage of inputing the details of the writings such as topic, content, reminder date.
+poemandessayto choose before entering the main writing’s attribute. - After that, the user’ll go to the stage of inputing the details of the writings such as

 The main purpose of this approach is not to make the process of configuring the modes more complicated but to prevent careless typos that usually occur while flags are used to indicate too many attributes.